FAQs for students with a Higher Education qualification

 reduced package of funding.

-If you are a UK student you will be able to apply for the Maintenance Loan, Childcare Grant and Disabled Students Allowances.
+If you are a UK student, you will be able to apply for the Maintenance Loan, Grants for Dependents and Disabled Students Allowances.

 Students starting full-time PGCE courses of up to two years in length will be eligible to apply for the full package of fee and maintenance support even if they hold an equivalent or higher level qualification, as long as it is not a PGCE.

-I have a degree already and I want to study an NHS-funded programme in 2017/18.
+I have a degree already and I want to study a healthcare course in 2019/20.
 Will I be eligible for any funding?

-Students taking one of the following courses: Diagnostic Imaging, Midwifery, Nursing (adult, children’s, learning disabilities, and mental health), Occupational Therapy, Physiotherapy, Radiotherapy and Oncology will receive the same level of funding as those without an HE qualification.
+Students who meet Student Finance England residency criteria and are taking one of the following courses will receive the same level of funding as those without an HE qualification:

-I have a degree already and I want to study Engineering, Technology or Computer Science.
+I have a degree already and I want to study Science, Technology, Engineering or Maths.
 Will I be eligible for any funding?

-As long as you study on a part-time basis, you will be eligible for the tuition fee loan.
+As long as you study on a part-time basis, you will be eligible for the tuition fee loan and part-time maintenance loan.
 You must be studying in one of the above subjects or a combination of those subjects and study must be at least 25% intensity of a full-time equivalent course.
 You must complete your course within 16 years.
 Degree holders are not eligible for the UWE Bursary.